eljeh/11ty-netlify-blog/src/posts/photography-post.md

 ---
-pageTitle: My photography Post
+pageTitle: My First photography Post
 pageDiscription: This is my photography post, this is just a placeholder post!
 heroImage: /_uploads/images/pexels-alexander-dummer-134469.jpg
 date: 2020-04-18
-tags: [posts, photography]
+tags: [post, photography]
 ---

 ##This is just a placeholder post!